 – Eva Peron

 Her high profile, beauty and concern for the poor galvanised the nation.
 The dispossessed saw her as a saviour.
 The military and upper echelons of society saw her as a threat.
-They criticised her professed concern for the poor as a way to gain support for her President.
-Others have criticised the regime of Juan Peron for having fascist tendencies - though these remain controversial.
+They criticised her professed concern for the poor as a way to gain political support for her husband.
+Others have criticised the regime of Juan Peron for having fascist tendencies, though these allegations remain controversial.

 Her supporters dispute these assertions of her enemies, arguing the military and political opponents were merely trying to tarnish her image.